filetrust/Glasswall-Security-Policies/policies/acceptable-use-policy.md

 ### 4.20 Software Installation

-The user must obtain express written permission from the IT Manager and the employees line manager before installing non-company-provided software.
+The user must obtain express written permission from the Head of IT and the employees line manager before installing non-company-provided software.
 Once this permission is obtained, all company policies apply.

 ### 4.21 Reporting of Security Incidents